kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-4.md

 [Here is a great article using Gulp instead of Grunt for Bootstrap 4](http://blog.marcrudkowski.com/using-gulp-with-bootstrap-4/)

 Bootstrap 4 switched from the LESS CSS preprocessor to the Sass CSS preprocessor.
 Bootstrap 4 still uses Grunt as a build tool.
-I prefer Gulp to Grunt just because the syntax seems to make more sense to me.
+I prefer Gulp to Grunt because the syntax seems to make more sense to me.
 These days Gulp is a popular tool but there is also a build tool gaining popularity called Webpack.

 I like this article because it shows you how to set up Gulp and Bootstrap 4.
 It grabs all Bootstrap `.scss` file and `.js` and compresses them all.
 It also adds useful gulp packages like Browser-sync, autoprex, sourcemaps, babel (for ES6 code).